Discussion Guide | FIRSTHAND: Segregation

 - Pastor Ricky Brown says that creating an integrated church was a risky thing to do.
 What makes it risky?
 Is integration always risky?
 And risky for whom?

 - Pastor Ricky Brown talks about taking the Red Line ‘L’ train and witnessing segregation as he moved from the North Side to the South Side of Chicago.
 Have you ever had this experience?
-If so, what did you notice about what you saw and how
+If so, what did you notice about what you saw and how you felt?

 - What most interested you about the story of the partnership between the two churches?
 Did anything surprise you or inspire you?
 If so, what?